What I am Changing in 2012

 Attending FINCON12 in Denver!
 I can’t wait.

-20 Responses to “What I am Changing in 2012”
+20 thoughts on “What I am Changing in 2012”

-I like this one the best: “I am going to try and explain myself less to people.”
+1. I like this one the best: “I am going to try and explain myself less to people.”
 YOU are definitely the one whose opinion matters most when it comes to your life; I think embracing that will be freeing.

-It’ll be awesome to meet you at FINCON12 — I’m going too :)
+It’ll be awesome to meet you at FINCON12 — I’m going too 🙂

 (Btw, did you want to be put down on the debt free club list, since you’re working on getting out of debt?)

-Just setting up this resolution was freeing for me.
+1. Just setting up this resolution was freeing for me.
 I caught explaining myself a lot in the second half of the year.
 It made me think that something is not quite right.
 We will see how it goes.

-I like your “life simplified” goals.
+2. I like your “life simplified” goals.
 I decided a long time ago that I wasn’t going to listen to other people’s expectations of me….one of the best decisions I’ve made.

 Good luck and Happy New Year!

-7. Good Cents Savings says:
+4. Good Cents Savings

 Great list and I wish you lots of luck in keeping every one of them.
 “Embracing my own imperfections” particularly speaks to me – will be focusing on that myself in the coming year.
 Happy 2012!

-It is not easy to embrace your own imperfections.
+1. It is not easy to embrace your own imperfections.
 Oh well… at least I am trying, right?
 I have twelve months to go!

-9. Your goal to declutter and your goal to pay off debt and have a small emergency fund can be achieved simultaneously.
+6. Your goal to declutter and your goal to pay off debt and have a small emergency fund can be achieved simultaneously.
 We just sold $600 worth of clutter around our house and used it to pay down debt.
 I would love to hear updates on how it goes!

-I wouldn’t feel too bad about the volunteering thing.
+7. I wouldn’t feel too bad about the volunteering thing.
 You have an emotionally-demanding job.
-That kind of takes precedent :)
+That kind of takes precedent 🙂

 Maybe like one thing a month.
 It could also be a family thing and you could volunteer with your son at the food bank or literacy council–that could be fun!